jsplumb/jsBezier/README.md

 - __gradientAtPoint(curve, location)__

-Calculates the gradient to the curve at the given location, as a decimal between 0 and 1 inclusive.
+Calculates the gradient to the curve at the given location, as a radian.

 - __gradientAtPointAlongCurveFrom(curve, location, distance)__